mushfiqur0002/Mobile-Game-Project/README.md

 ![image](https://github.com/rahman0002/Mobile-Game-Project/assets/91261400/e84a0055-1d74-4365-8fd6-f6649cf62362)

 # Week8
 Further asset and designing on game levels.
+The last 2 level will contain enemeis to increase the difficulty level.
+In these 2 levels the player will have the chance to get power ups.
 ### Level 4
 ![image](https://github.com/rahman0002/Mobile-Game-Project/assets/91261400/9730b4b1-70a6-46bf-bd0d-479659f36b18)
 ### level 5

+# Week 9
+This week focus in on bug fix and improving game mechanics such as:
+- The player has collect all the items in order to move to the next level.
+- Improvement for sphere physics, so it doesn't fall through the ground.

 ## References